mendix/docs/content/studio/expressions.md

 #### 2.3.1 Example 1

-You have a [Decision](microflows-decision) and you want to write an expression that checks whether the customer grade is gold and the price of the order is more than 100 (you can configure a discount after the **Decision** that is allowed if this expression is true):
+You have a [Decision](microflows-decision) in a microflow and you would like to write an expression that checks whether the customer grade is gold and the price of the order is more than 100 (you can configure a discount after the **Decision** that is allowed if this expression is true):

 ![](attachments/expressions/example-decision.png)